rjspencer/docs/theming.md

 AudioPlaylistAudioCount
 :	the amount of audio objects in this playlist

-AudioPlaylistCoverPhotoUrl
+AudioPlaylistPhotoUrl
-:	a 130x130 pixel playlist cover image or a default one if there is no cover set
+:	a playlist cover image or a default one if there is no cover set

+	**Options**

+	size
+	:	accepted sizes are "thumbnail", "small", "medium", "large", "original"

 AudioPlaylistArtist
 :	the artist for the audio playlist